 Does my hon.
 Friend agree that the point about powers is that, unlike this Tory Government, we are able to help and support people properly?
 We should not have to fill the black hole they have created in our budget.
 When we get those powers and have that agency, they will be set up properly.
 We will protect the people in Scotland properly.

 My hon.
 Friend makes a very valuable point, because this is about powers and responsibilities.
-For us to protect people in Scotland in the way that we want to, we have to have powers.
+For us to protect people in Scotland in the way that we want to, we need powers.
 We were promised—since this has been raised—devo to the max.
 We were promised home rule for Scotland.
 How on earth can we have home rule for Scotland when we control 30% of our revenues and 15% of social security?
-I am afraid that the UK Government’s failure to protect the disabled and the pensioners demonstrates that if we want to do what is necessary in Scotland, we will ultimately have to have the independent powers to do so.
+I am afraid that the UK Government’s failure to protect the disabled and pensioners demonstrates that if we want to do what is necessary in Scotland, we will ultimately have to have the independent powers to do so.
 I am sure we will get to that point.

 Let me return to what I want to address.
 [Interruption.]
 I am only responding to the Conservatives’ uninformed distractions, with which we are all too familiar.
-The IFS stated: